Blood and Fire

 Fire is life.

-The words sprang unbidden to his mind, and though he had no idea where he had heard the phrase, something just seemed to click.
+The words sprang unbidden to his mind.
+Though he had no idea where he had heard the phrase, something just seemed to click.
 Exhaling deeply, Zuko focussed his attention on the bloody gash under his palms and felt a sharp tug on his gut.
 But no, it wasn't really his gut.
 More like something had reached into his very essence and was now pulling strands of fire from deep within him to form a bridge to Aang's wound.
-He could feel pain and blood mixed in with airy whispers, but more than that he could feel the gaping chasm where chi should have flowed in the other boy's body, and which his own burning sun was now instinctively trying to fill.
+He could feel pain and blood mixed in with airy whispers, but, more than that, he could feel the gaping chasm where chi should have flowed in the other boy's body, and which his own burning sun was now instinctively trying to fill.

 Panicking, Zuko tried to break the threads that linked him with Aang, but it was as if an invisible chain had lashed them together.
 By the time he finally managed to stop the connection, black dots were swarming before his eyes and he was conscious of a loud ringing in his ears.